 Architecture (Un)certainty Lab

-The planetary scale of life today has resulted in a radical enlargement of what it means to think ‘architecture’ in the 21st century.
+The planetary scale of life today has resulted in a radical enlargement of what it means to think architecture in the 21st century.
 At the same time, environmental urgencies, political entanglements, algorithmic interfaces, and cultural paradoxes keep multiplying leaving studio-focused pedagogies overwhelmed by the sheer complexity of the task.
-The ARCHITECTURE (UN)CERTAINTY LAB is dedicated to developing architecture's epistemological and design capacities in a world of immersive ambiguities.
+The tendency has been to reduce architecture to problem solving within the limited spectrum of professional competencies.
+The ARCHITECTURE (UN)CERTAINTY LAB is dedicated to challenging architecture's epistemological and design capacities and bring the conversation back into a world of immersive ambiguities.
 The work that the lab promotes operates outside of subject-object and theory-practice dualities.
+The ARCHITECTURE (UN)CERTAINTY LAB thus identifies the classroom and seminar room, the sites of historically situated complex critical thinking, as the renewed locus of architectural education for the 21st century.
+It is only by first speculating on architecture at various levels - including at the scale of the global - that tomorrow’s architects can begin to imagine architecture as anything more than a limited solution to local exigencies.
+What is at stake is the very legitimacy of architecture in the 21st century.
 A(U)L is the pedagogical wing of O(U)R, [Office for (Un)certainty Research] the project-oriented studio run by Mark Jarzombek and Vikram Prakash .

 Center for Advanced Urbanism